techtraits/graphsom/README.md

 * `vm_metrics` can be used to report folsom VM metrics

-* If `report_all_folsom_metrics` is set `true`.
-Graphsom reports all folsom metrics that exist at the end of a reporting interval.
+* If `report_all_folsom_metrics` is set to `true`, graphsom reports all folsom metrics that exist at the time of reporting.
 Alternatively, graphsom offers a `register_folsom_metric` API for registering metrics that are to be reported to graphite.

-Note: Graphsom takes care of starting `folsom`.

 **Usage**

-In the console you can:

-Add Some metrics:
+Add some folsom metrics ([folsom API](https://github.com/boundary/folsom)):

     folsom_metrics:new_counter(metric_name_1).
     folsom_metrics:new_meter(metric_name_2).

-Update values for the metrics:
+Update values for the metrics ([folsom API](https://github.com/boundary/folsom)):

 	folsom_metrics:notify({metric_name_1, {inc, 100}}).
     folsom_metrics:notify({metric_name_2, 300}).